Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/02_business_problem.md

-# FlowPay — Fraud Risk & Platform Health Investigation

-## Context

-FlowPay is a growing digital payments startup experiencing rapid growth in user adoption and transaction volume across multiple cities.

-Over the past few months, the leadership team has observed several concerning signals:

-* Increase in fraud reports from users
-* Rising transaction failures in certain payment methods
-* Higher refund requests in specific merchant categories
-* Suspicious transaction activity from newly created accounts

-As transaction volume scales, even small increases in fraud or failures can significantly impact:

-* Customer trust
-* Platform reliability
-* Revenue retention
-* Operational costs

-The Risk and Product teams have requested a detailed analytics investigation to better understand these issues.

-This project simulates the work of an analytics team investigating **platform health and fraud risk patterns** using transactional data.
+# 📉 Business Problem
+## FlowPay: Platform Health & Fraud Risk Analysis in a Digital Payments System

 ---

-## Objective
+## 🧠 Context

-The objective of this analysis is to evaluate the overall health of the FlowPay platform and identify risk signals by analyzing user behavior, transaction patterns, and merchant activity.

-The analysis aims to:

-* Identify fraud patterns and suspicious transaction behavior
-* Detect high-risk users and merchants
-* Analyze transaction success and failure trends
-* Understand how different payment methods perform
-* Evaluate how fraud risk changes across time, categories, and user segments

-Additionally, the project will develop a **fraud risk scoring approach** using behavioral signals derived from transaction data.
+FlowPay is a rapidly growing digital payments platform, seeing increasing transaction volumes and user adoption across multiple cities.

+As the platform scales, managing **payment reliability** and **risk exposure** becomes more complex.
+Over time, several operational and risk-related concerns have started to surface:

+- Increase in fraud reports from users
+- Rising transaction failures across certain payment methods
+- Higher refund rates in specific merchant categories
+- Suspicious activity from newly created user accounts

+Individually, these issues may seem manageable.
+But at scale, even small inefficiencies can compound into **significant business impact**.

 ---

-## Stakeholders
+## 🎯 Core Problem

-This analysis supports multiple teams within FlowPay.

-Fraud & Risk Team
-Responsible for monitoring fraudulent activity and implementing risk controls.

-Product Team
-Responsible for improving payment success rates and user experience.

-Merchant Operations Team
-Responsible for onboarding and monitoring merchant performance.

-Leadership Team
-Interested in platform health, fraud trends, and financial risk exposure.
+FlowPay currently lacks a clear, data-driven understanding of:

+- Where and why transaction failures are occurring
+- Which users and merchants contribute most to risk
+- How fraud behavior is evolving across time, value, and payment methods
+- Whether operational issues (failures, refunds) are isolated or systemic

+As a result, teams are often **reacting to symptoms rather than solving root causes**.

 ---

-## Key Investigation Questions

-The analysis will focus on answering the following key business questions.
+## ⚠️ Why This Problem Matters

+### 1. Customer Trust
+Frequent failures or fraudulent transactions reduce user confidence and increase churn.

-### Platform Health
+### 2. Platform Reliability

-* What is the overall transaction success rate on the platform?
-* How has transaction volume grown over time?
-* Which payment methods experience the most failures?
-* Are certain cities or regions experiencing higher failure rates?

-### Fraud Investigation

-* Is fraud increasing over time?
-* Which transaction characteristics are commonly associated with fraud?
-* Are new users more likely to be involved in fraudulent transactions?
-* Do high-value transactions have a higher fraud probability?

-### User Risk Analysis

-* Which users exhibit suspicious behavior patterns?
-* Are there users performing unusually high numbers of transactions in short time periods?
-* Does device switching correlate with fraud?

-### Merchant Risk Analysis

-* Which merchant categories show the highest fraud rates?
-* Are certain merchants associated with a higher number of suspicious transactions?
-* Are newly onboarded merchants riskier?

-### Payment System Performance

-* Which payment methods perform best and worst?
-* Where are transaction failures happening most frequently?
-* Are users retrying failed payments multiple times?
+Inconsistent performance across payment methods or regions signals underlying system inefficiencies.

+### 3. Revenue Retention
+- Failed transactions → lost revenue opportunities
+- Refunds → reversal of processed value
+- Fraud → direct and indirect financial losses

+### 4. Operational Costs
+Higher fraud and refund rates increase:

+- Manual investigation effort
+- Dispute handling
+- Risk management overhead

 ---

+## 📊 Analytical Gap

+Despite having detailed transaction-level data, FlowPay currently lacks:

+- A unified view of **platform health metrics**
+- Clear identification of **high-risk users and merchants**
+- Understanding of **behavioral patterns leading to fraud**
+- Visibility into **performance differences across payment methods**

+This creates a gap between **data availability** and **actionable insights**.

+---

+## 🎯 Objective of the Analysis

+The goal of this project is to perform a structured analysis of transaction data to:

+- Evaluate overall platform performance
+- Identify patterns in transaction failures and refunds
+- Detect fraud signals using behavioral and transactional patterns
+- Segment users and merchants based on risk
+- Understand how different payment methods perform

+---

+## 🔍 Key Focus Areas

+### 1. Platform Health
+Understanding overall system performance through:

+- Transaction volume trends
+- Success and failure rates
+- User activity patterns

+---

+### 2. Payment Performance
+Evaluating how payment methods behave:

+- Failure rates by method
+- Retry behavior after failed transactions
+- Performance variation across regions

+---

+### 3. Fraud Detection
+Identifying patterns associated with fraudulent activity:

+- Time-based trends
+- High-value transaction behavior
+- Activity from new users
+- Device and location anomalies

+---

+### 4. User Risk Behavior
+Detecting users with unusual patterns such as:

+- High transaction frequency in short time windows
+- Multiple device usage
+- Early high-value transactions

+---

+### 5. Merchant Risk Analysis
+Understanding merchant contribution to platform risk:

+- Categories with high fraud or refund rates
+- Merchants with abnormal transaction patterns
+- Performance of newly onboarded merchants

+---

-## Expected Outcome
+## 📈 Expected Outcome

-By the end of this analysis, the FlowPay analytics team should be able to:

-* Identify key fraud patterns on the platform
+This analysis is expected to provide:

+- A clear view of **platform performance and stability**
-* Highlight high-risk users and merchants
+- Identification of **high-risk users and merchants**
-* Detect suspicious transaction behaviors
+- Detection of **fraud patterns and behavioral signals**
+- Insights into **payment method inefficiencies**

-* Provide actionable recommendations to reduce fraud risk
+And ultimately, actionable recommendations to improve:
-* Improve payment system reliability

-These insights will help FlowPay strengthen its fraud detection strategy and improve platform stability as it continues to scale.
+- Fraud detection systems
+- Payment success rates
+- Overall platform reliability

+---

+## 👥 Stakeholder Relevance

+The insights from this analysis directly support multiple teams:

+- **Risk Team** → Improve fraud detection and monitoring
+- **Product Team** → Optimize payment flows and reduce failures
+- **Merchant Operations** → Identify and manage high-risk merchants
+- **Leadership** → Gain visibility into platform health and risk exposure

+---

+## 🔥 One-Line Summary

+FlowPay needs a structured, data-driven understanding of platform performance and fraud risk to move from reactive issue handling to proactive, insight-led decision-making.